ritvikmath/jekyll-now/_posts/2017-5-15-Optimal_Med_School.md

 We can do this for any combination of GPA and MCAT score.
 Just **start at the initial state** and **follow the arrows to find an optimal path through the GPA - MCAT space**.

+To recap

 {:center: style="text-align: center"}
-**Thus, prospective medical students can use this analysis to find out, at any stage in their undergraduate college career, the most strategic move to boost their chances of medical school admission based on an accurate predictive model extrapolated from raw admission statistics.**
+**We used raw admission statistics to capture trends between GPA, MCAT, and Admit Rate** {:center}

+{:center: style="text-align: center"}
+**We build an accurate predictive model to extrapolate the admit rate for any combination of GPA and MCAT score (within a specified range)**
 {:center}

+{:center: style="text-align: center"}
+**We used this predictive model to suggest a course of action for prospective medical students based on their current standings.**
+{:center}

-To finish, we show a much more fine grained table of values from the preditive model.
+To finish, we show a **much more fine grained table of values from the preditive model**.

 <figure>
 <center>